×

 If you have not spent a lot of time in Canada, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Canada can be a great long-term investment, especially if you plan to live in the same city for an extended period of time.
 With the added benefit of being able to build equity in your home, you will also be able to take advantage of tax breaks associated with homeownership.
 On the other hand, if you plan to move or your income sources are not consistent, renting may be a better short-term option.
 Additionally, renting can provide more flexibility and convenience since most leases are shorter than mortgages.
-Ultimately, it is important to assess your financial situation and lifestyle to determine what works best for you," remarked one foreigner who made the move to Canada.
+Ultimately, it is important to assess your financial situation and lifestyle to determine what works best for you," said one person in Canada.

 What do I need to know when buying property in Canada?